Symptoms of Vein Disease

-Leg pain and associated symptoms are usually worse when a patient is subjected to periods of prolonged standing.
+Leg pain and associated symptoms are usually worse when a patient must stand for long periods.
 Many occupations such as teaching, health care, retail, and law enforcement require long periods of standing which can worsen symptoms.
 These symptoms usually worsen at the end of the day and improve when a patient can elevate their legs.
-These symptoms usually worsen with warm weather and improve in colder climates.
+Symptoms may also worsen with warm weather and improve in colder climates.
 Leg pain due to vein disease is usually worse with standing and lack of activity and improves with walking or exercise.

 Leg pain can also be caused by other problems not related to veins.
 Diseases affecting the arteries limit the amount of blood and oxygen that can reach the legs.
-Leg pain due to arterial disease is usually brought on with exertion is quickly relieved by rest.
+Leg pain due to arterial disease is usually brought on with exertion, and quickly relieved by rest.
 When walking, patients can experience muscle cramping in the calves, thighs, or buttocks.

 Leg pain can also be caused by back or nerve disorders not related to vein or arterial disease.
-The pain also may be a sign that a more serious condition, such as blood clots, could be present.
+The pain also may be a sign of more serious conditions, such as blood clots.
 All vein diseases will continue to worsen without treatment.
 Early detection and intervention can help you avoid developing more serious health issues.